SarahDbnr/adl_SteinVI/README.md

 1. Download and install python 3.11
 2. Create a new environment using `pipenv install --dev`
 3. Create new shell using `pipenv shell`
+4. Add PYTHONPATH to the rootdirectory of the project

 # Getting started